Puppy Behavior and Training: Handling Exercises

 What if my puppy is wiggly?

 Remember: Dogs do what works.
-If puppies learn early that wiggling means we will immediately let go, we can teach them to be very wiggly instead of being still.
+If puppies learn early that wiggling means you let go, you may accidentally teach them to be very wiggly instead of being still.
 If your puppy is showing some minor wiggling, start by waiting three to five seconds without moving your hands away.
-When your puppy stops wiggling, remove your hands.
+When your puppy stops wiggling, loosen your hands.

-If your puppy is more wiggly or distressed after three to five seconds rather than calming down, end the session and try again later with a lower intensity style of handling before working up to more constrictive handling and restraint.
-If your puppy shows significant signs of stress, as described above, your puppy needs a more detailed handling plan from an expert.
+If your puppy doesn’t calm down after three to five seconds, and instead is more wiggly or distressed, end the session and try again later with a lower intensity style of handling before working up to more snug handling and restraint.
+If your puppy shows significant signs of stress, they need a more detailed handling plan from an expert.
 Seek professional guidance as soon as possible to help your puppy become more comfortable with handling.

 What if my puppy stands like a statue and won’t take treats?

-If your puppy is normally active and loves treats but stands like a statue and will not eat treats while you’re doing handling exercises, this is a sign that your puppy is stressed.
-First, try making the handling a little easier, but if your puppy still will not eat, end the session and consult with a professional who can design a modified training plan.
+If your puppy is normally active and loves treats but stands like a statue and will not eat treats while you’re doing handling exercises, it is a sign your puppy is stressed.
+First, try making the handling a little easier.
+If your puppy still will not eat, end the session and consult with a professional who can design a modified training plan.

 What if my puppy yelps, growls, nips, or hides?

 Hiding, yelping, growling, and nipping are signs of extreme distress.
-Handling should be discontinued, or there is a risk of creating long-term fear of being handled.
-Puppies showing this level of distress need extra help.
+Handling lessons should be discontinued as puppies in extreme distress are at risk of developing a permanent fear of being handled.
 Seek guidance from an experienced professional to help you get your puppy more comfortable with the needed handling exercises.
 Never punish or scold your puppy for this behavior.

 What about scary things like nail trimming?